Regex

 pub fn replace_with(self, haystack: string, replace_fn: |(Captures)|: string): string

-Replace the first match in the given string with Closure
+Replace the first match in the given string with Closure.

-Replace the first match in the given string with Closure
+Replace the first match in the given string with Closure.

-The closure will be called with caps: regex.Captures?
+The closure will be called with caps: regex.Captures? type, if is not matched, caps will be nil.

-Then replace given string with the return string
+Then replace given string with the return string of the closure.

 use std.regex.{Regex, Captures};